PRK

 What is PRK?

 PRK is a procedure that corrects vision by reshaping the cornea.
 This procedure can be used to correct nearsightedness, farsightedness and astigmatism.
-First, anesthetic eye drops will be used to numb the eyes, no injections or needless will be used.
-Next, Dr. Beers or Dr. Volpicelli will remove the epithelium – a thin layer of protective skin that covers the cornea.
-Then, a computer controlled pulses of laser light are delivered to reshape the cornea.
+First, anesthetic eye drops will be used to numb the eyes, no injections or needles will be used.
+Next, Dr. Beers or Dr. Liu will remove the epithelium – a thin layer of protective skin that covers the cornea.
+Then, computer controlled pulses of laser light are delivered to reshape the cornea.
 The laser will be programmed with the information gathered during your preoperative exam.
 The laser treatment is completed within a minute or two, depending on your specific correction needed.

 At Peninsula Laser Eye Medical Group, we prefer a more advanced form of PRK, called LASEK.
 Please visit this page for more information about LASEK.